Cartoons Underground 2017

 Biography: Sean Buckelew is an award-winning animator who received an MFA from the California Institute of the Arts in Experimental Animation and a BFA from the School of the Art Institute of Chicago.
 His professional work includes directing a sequence for the Zac Efron film “We Are Your Friends” and working as a storyboard artist and animator on the Davis Guggenheim documentary “He Named Me Malala”.
 He is also a member of the online collective Late Night Work Club, and has worked with clients including MTV, Arctic Monkeys, VH1, Adult Swim, Toonami and on Chris Sullivan’s award-winning feature “Consuming Spirits”, in addition to screening his own work at the Slamdance Film Festival, Ottawa International Animation Festival, and others.
 He lives and works in Los Angeles.

 Synopsis: An experimental animation that celebrates a Proto-animated quality of the art of Persian calligraphy.

 Biography: Javad is an independent animator, new media artist and scholar with a background in animation, engineering and new media art.
 He has recently completed his PhD at the School of Art, Design and Media of Nanyang Technological University (NTU Singapore).
 Before “The Third Script”, he was the director of several independent animations including “The Boarding House” and “Symphony No. 40”.
 His animations and new media artworks have been screened and exhibited internationally.
 He is also an active scholar researching and writing on animation and new media arts.

-Directed by Miyako Makio
+Miyako Makio (Japan)

 Synopsis: There was once a world filled with gears and life.
 Over many years, it started to deteriorate and rust, causing everyone to stop functioning completely.
 One day, a little light bulb girl woke up and started working again.